Understanding Eligibility vs Qualifications in Federal Hiring

 Eligibility is not related to your work experience, skills, or other qualifications.
 Eligibility simply establishes whether you are permitted to even submit an application for a given job (or not).

-FYI, your application will be rejected 100% of the time if you don’t meet the minimum eligibility requirements (regardless of how impressive your qualifications are).
+FYI, your application will be rejected 100% of the time if you don’t meet the minimum eligibility requirements (regardless of your qualifications).

 Eligibility vs Qualifications in Federal Hiring - JobStars USA